Asked If Robert Mueller Submits Report Today, William Barr Gives ‘Death Stare,’ ‘Politico’ Claims Any Day Now

 “Attorney General Bill Barr just walked past me inside the Justice Department.
 I asked him, ‘Is today the day?'”
 Levine reported.
 “His response: a death stare… before walking off without saying a word.”

-While Politico and other outlets continue to report on the supposedly imminent completion of the Mueller Report, other experts say that the report may have already been submitted.
+While Politico and other outlets continue to report on the supposedly imminent completion of the Mueller report, other experts say that the report may have already been submitted.

 “Why do we believe Barr hasn’t already received a report?
 How would we know?” wrote former FBI agent Clint Watts on his Twitter feed.
 “At a minimum I imagine Barr has been briefed in detail.”

 Deputy Attorney General Rod Rosenstein — who appointed Mueller in May of 2017 — was previously reported to be leaving his position there, which was taken as a sign that the Mueller investigation was drawing to a close.
 But as ABC News reported, Rosenstein this week announced that he would stay in his post after all — which Watts said was a “sign” that Mueller had already briefed Barr in detail about the contents of the report.